This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

-Try making Ham, Green Beans, and Potatoes for the best side dish to pair with any meal.
+Try making these Ham, Green Beans, and Potatoes for the best side dish to pair with any meal.
 Filling, comforting, and the perfect Southern-style green beans everyone will love.

 Try pairing this recipe with some Southern Cornbread, trust me you won't regret it!
 If you're craving more green bean deliciousness, then be sure to try making Garlic Green Beans or a full meal in minutes with some Instant Pot Chicken and Potatoes with Green Beans.